M1XT3NZ/Elegence_Recovery/README.md

 Anyway was a nice time and yes Elegence will come back but give it a while because i want to spend more time with someone i really like ;)
 Anyway this is the source compile it and youre ready to get banned.
 Yeah serious this thing isnt updated anymore.
-Either update it yourself or as on unknowncheats ;)
+Either update it yourself or ask on unknowncheats ;)

 My Discord is still there to help